The existence of a transverse universal knot: Description with graphs

-In this subsection we give a method to construct infinitely many coverings $\varphi: D^2 \to D^2$ branched along $n$ points with the property that the triple half-twist around the arcs $\alpha_1, \dots, \alpha_n$ lift to the covering space; the arcs $\alpha_1, \dots, \alpha_n$ are the ones defined in the previous subsection (see Fig. \ref{fig:disk-generators}).
+In this subsection we give a method to construct infinitely many coverings $\phi: D^2 \to D^2$ branched along $n$ points with the property that the triple half-twist around the arcs $\alpha_1, \dots, \alpha_n$ lifts to the covering space; the arcs $\alpha_1, \dots, \alpha_n$ are the straight arcs connecting consecutive points on the base disk (see Figure \ref{fig:arc-alpha-connecting-1-and-2} for a picture of $\alpha_1$).

-As we saw on Prop. \ref{prop:lifting-alpha-twist-conditions}, the lifting of $\tau^3_{\alpha_i}$ can be decided by looking at the $\{i,i+1\}$-subgraph of $G$ associated with the covering $\varphi$.
+As we saw on Proposition \ref{prop:lifting-alpha-twist-conditions}, the lifting of $\tau^3_{\alpha_i}$ can be decided by looking at the $\{i,i+1\}$-subgraph of $G$ associated with the covering $\phi$.
 This can be rephrased as follows:

-\begin{prop} If every $i$-edge of $G$ is always next to one and only one $i+1$ if $i<n$ edge and with one and only one $i-1$ if $i >1$, then $\tau^3_{\alpha_i}$ lift to the covering space associated with $G$. \end{prop}
+\begin{prop} If every $i$-edge of $G$ is always next to one and only one $i+1$-edge if $i<n$ edge and with one and only one $i-1$-edge if $i >1$, then each $\tau^3_{\alpha_i}$ lift to the covering space associated with $G$. \end{prop}